abezr/devart.ai/README.md

 **Performance Analytics**: A dedicated dashboard panel provides insights into task costs and workflow performance.

+**Intelligent Agent Dispatch**: A capability-aware task dispatch system that matches the right agent to the right job based on skills and requirements.
+See [Capability-Aware Dispatch Documentation](CAPABILITY_AWARE_DISPATCH.md) for details.

 ## 🚀 Getting Started

 ### 1. Prerequisites